Above: Our Percy Bysshe Shelley tea towel

 Reflections on the Peterloo massacre

-The above verse sits at the end of Percy Shelley’s 1819 poem 'The Masque of Anarchy'.
+The above verse comes at the end of Percy Shelley’s 1819 poem 'The Masque of Anarchy'.

 The aristocrat-turned-radical wrote it as a funeral march for the British working class murdered by police at the Peterloo massacre.